Self-Study Course Details

 - Pinpoint steps that should be taken to handle W-9’s from problematic payees such as sole proprietors, single member LLC’s, partnerships, LLC’s owned by other entities, and corporations

-- Discover backup withholding tips to make your job easier, including a detailed discussion of the Form 1099-MISC Box 4 versus usage of Form 945
+- Discover backup withholding tips to make your job easier, including a detailed discussion of the Form 1099-NEC and 1099-MISC Box 4 versus usage of Form 945

 Steven Mercatante is the principal and founder of TIR Consulting, LLC.
 He is a nationally recognized leader in tax reporting education and consulting on specialized compliance issues.
 He has conducted on-site consultation for corporate clients from across the world and led countless seminars and webinars for Aurora Training Advantage, IAPP, Balance Consulting, The Accounts Payable Network, Accounts Payable Now and Tomorrow, Progressive Business Conferences, The Center For Competitive Management, and more.

 Encoursa is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: NASBAregistry.org.